 Each of my counterparts took turns briefly reviewing the prior week’s tasks and results.
 In between each report, the newbie belched loudly, filling the room with what smelled like roasted garlic.
 Neither time did he acknowledge or “excuse” his burps.
 Newbie cleared his throat and moved on with the meeting as if belching was part of the English language.

 When it was my turn to speak, Newbie, now nicknamed “butthole” in my mind, looked at me and said, “Well?”
 There was a brief moment of silence before he sneezed so violently that I thought he popped a blood vessel.
-I felt a light spraying of wetness hit my skin.
+I felt the light spray of wetness hit my skin.
 This Mother F— didn’t bother to cover his nose?!
 What the *-^%$&!?

 Immediately, the room reeked of rotten eggs.
 Unbelievable!